-During 2016, the Company's foreign operations generated a \$0.8 million increase in income tax expense when compared with 2015, as a result of, among other factors, the geographic and business mix of taxable earnings and losses and the re-establishment of an income tax benefit in France for half of the year related to intercompany interest.
-The 2016 foreign effective tax rate is 12.7%, a decrease of approximately 2.1% over the rate in 2015.
-The Company's foreign tax rate is primarily based upon statutory tax rates and is not related to a tax holiday or negotiated tax rate.
+During 2017, the Company's foreign operations generated a \$1.2 million increase in income tax expense when compared with 2016, as a result of, among other factors, the geographic and business mix of taxable earnings and losses.
+The 2017 foreign effective tax rate is 15.7%, a decrease of approximately 2.9% over the rate in 2016.
+The Company's foreign tax rate is primarily based upon statutory tax rates.